digitaldna01/CASCS506-FinalProject/README.md

 | `n_iters`          | [100, 500, 1000, 2000]       | 100                     |

 #### Final Result:
 Before hyperparameter tuning, the model's accuracy was **0.36029**, which improved to **0.92647** after tuning.
-Although the improvement seems slight, when compared to the accuracy of **0.970588** achieved by the XGBoost package's built-in implementation, it demonstrates a significant improvement for a custom implementation like ours.
+Although the improvement seems slight, when compared to the accuracy of **0.970588** achieved by the SVC package's built-in implementation, it demonstrates a significant improvement for a custom implementation like ours.

 | **RESULT**      | `learning_rate`             | `C` |  `n_iters` |
 |----------------------|-----------------|-----------------------|-------------------------|